K. Israelian, Ph.D.

 fine motor abilities, and social-emotional functioning.

-I offer forensic expertise as both an expert witness as well as a consultant
+I offer forensic expertise as an expert witness or consultant in criminal

 I am available for individual, group, and peer consultation on both an